 This article originally appeared on the BeyeNETWORK.

 Multi-storage management of data is a reality.
-You undoubtedly are familiar with high-performance disk storage, but there are other forms of storage that should
+You undoubtedly are familiar with high-performance disk storage, but there are other forms of storage that should be part of an organization’s storage management practice.

 Some people are under the mistaken impression that when you move data to lower, mid-tiered forms of storage, performance suffers.
 However, by spreading your data over tiers of storage, performance actually improves.